newrelic/newrelic-prometheus-configurator/README.md

 ## Getting Started
 The simplest way to start working with this project is to install the [Chart](/charts/newrelic-prometheus-agent/README.md) in your Kubernetes cluster.

-All pod and endpoints with the `newrelic.io/scrape: true` annotation will be scraped by default.
+All pods and endpoints with the `newrelic.io/scrape: true` annotation will be scraped by default.

 Moreover, the solution will scrape as well all pods and endpoints with the `prometheus.io/scrape: true` annotations and having one of the labels matching the integrations_filter configuration.